 We hopped in the truck and headed home for dinner.
 Aaron, reflecting on our day said "yeah, it always seems to happen when you least expect it..."

 And in seemingly Hollywood-scripted fashion, he hit the brakes and shouted "did you see those Elk!?!

 I hadn't, I was looking out the passenger side window.

 Aaron threw the truck in reverse and we backed up to a side road that provided a view through the timber.
-There, standing not 20 yards off the left side of the road, was the biggest Idaho bull I had seen during hunting season.
+Right there, standing not 20 yards off the left side of the road, was the biggest Idaho bull I had seen during hunting season.
 He was standing amidst a grazing herd of cows.
 He picked his head up and looked at us casually.

 The humor of the last line spoken was not lost on me amidst the excitement and confusion about what we should do next.